eth-educators/eth-docker-docs/website/docs/Support/Recommendations.md

 **Critical**<br />
 When you ran staking-deposit-cli, a 24-word mnemonic was created.
-This mnemonic will be used for Ethereum PoS (Proof-of-Stake) withdrawals in the future.
+This mnemonic is used for Ethereum validator exits and withdrawals.
 It must be securely kept offline.
-Without this mnemonic, unless you set an `--eth1_withdrawal_address`, there is **no** way to withdraw your funds.
+Without this mnemonic, unless you set a withdrawal address via `--execution_address`, there is **no** way to withdraw your funds.

 Precise methods are beyond this README, but consider something as simple as a sheet of paper kept in a fireproof envelope in a safe, or one of the [steel